Background pattern

 • Rare(may affect up to 1 in 1,000 people)

-• Very rare(may affect up to 1 in 10,000 people)
+• Very Rare(may affect up to 1 in 10,000 people)

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through thenational notification system included in Appendix V. By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any type of adverse effect, consult your doctor or pharmacist, even if it is a possible adverse effect that is not listed in this prospectus.
+You can also report them directly through the national reporting system included in Appendix V. By reporting adverse effects, you can contribute to providing more information on the safety of this medicine.

-5. Conservation of Benepali
+5. Storage of Benepali

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-Store in refrigerator (between 2 °C and 8 °C).
+Store in a refrigerator (between 2°C and 8°C).
 Do not freeze.

-Store pre-filled syringes in the outer packaging to protect them from light.
+Keep the pre-filled syringes in the outer packaging to protect them from light.

 Composition of Benepali